- Article I: Waiver of Liability

 (iv) Emergency – As determined by the Manager.

 14.22 Outdoor Sinks in Boathouses.
-One (1) outdoor kitchen sink may be installed on boathouses, subject to the following conditions:
+One (1) outdoor sink may be installed in boathouses, subject to the following conditions:

-(c) The sink may require the installation of additional OSSF or other disposal facilities on the Leased Property, as determined by the District.
+(c) The sink may require the installation of additional OSSF or other disposal facilities on the Leased Property, as determined by the Franklin County OSSF

 15.2 Possible grounds for granting a variance shall include, but not be limited to, the following: